theobytes/smartblog/content/blog/django-and-react.md

 Now that we've installed django and created our Graphene API endpoint, let's create the React Gatsby frontend side.

 ## Install React Gatsby Js

+Gatsby  is an open source framework based on React js.
+It uses the latest technologies such as GraphQL and Webpack to speed up the site loading time.
+Every Gatsby website is a Progressive web app (PWA).
+If you're new to React but feel comfortable learning a few concepts along the way, i highly recommend you try Gatsby js.

+### Benefits of Gatsbyjs

+* **Plugins** - Just like WordPress plugins, gatsby plugins extends the functionality of Gatsby.
+* **Ready to use starters -** Gatsby community of developers have build a wide range of web apps that you can choose a starter or theme from.
+* **Site speed -** gatsby uses pre-build web pages thus improving server response time.